a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 all gloss tiers: ['gl@J', 'gl@M']
 ```

-Accessing only the first set of tiers ignores all other sets of tiers, which may have to be processed too.
-Furthermore, depending on the order, in which tiers are arranged in a given transcription, two tiers belonging to different tier structures may be selected and processed by the script, which may or may not lead to undesirable side effects.
+Accessing only the first set of tiers ignores all other sets of tiers, which may be problematic given the order of tiers and speakers may differ across files.
 To be on the safe side, one can (1) search for all morph tiers and (2) pick the corresponding gloss tier, which is the child tier of the morph tier:

 ```python
 # Importing the ELAN corflow modules.